-The start screen will only display when you launch PowerPoint 2013 directly - that is, by clicking on the PowerPoint tile on the Windows 8 Start screen, clicking on the application on the Apps screen or under search results, or by clicking on the taskbar icon if the application has been pinned to the desktop Taskbar.
+The start screen will only display when you launch PowerPoint 2016 directly - that is, by clicking on the application on the Start menu or under search results, or clicking on the taskbar icon if the application has been pinned to the desktop Taskbar.

-PowerPoint 2013 can also be started in Windows 8 by double-clicking on a PowerPoint file in the File Explorer.
-When this occurs, PowerPoint 2013 will start with the document open on the screen and the start screen will be by-passed.
+PowerPoint 2016 can also be started in Windows 10 by double-clicking on a PowerPoint file in the File Explorer.
+When this occurs, PowerPoint 2016 will start with the document open on the screen and the start screen will be by-passed.